Good Practices

 Tips for Writing Effective Use Cases

 Learning to write a use case scenario is quite easy, so analysts adopt it very quickly.
 However, learning to write consistent use cases, which are all at the user-goal level and which meet all requirements of a good use case, is much harder.
-Mastering it requires training and experience, and the more use cases the analyst will write, the better the use cases will be.
+Mastering it requires training and experience, and the more use cases an analyst writes, the better the use cases will be.
 Here we are presenting some tips to help you write better use cases from day 1.

 Simple Scenario

 The first tip for writing use case scenarios is to avoid alternate and exception flows unless they are really necessary.
-It is quite contradictory to what most materials teaching use cases advise, but it has a reason.
-The goal of the alternate and exception flows is to separate the main happy scenario, which is the most likely, from the alternate side flows.
-They make it possible to keep the main scenario clean, unpolluted with IFs and ELSEs, as it is not a good idea to create branches in textual scenarios.
+This is quite contradictory to what most materials teaching use cases advise, but there is a reason for it.
+The goal of alternate and exception flows is to separate the main happy path scenario, which is the most likely, from the alternate side flows.
+They make it possible to keep the main scenario clean and unpolluted by IFs and ELSEs, as it is not a good idea to create branches in textual scenarios.
 However, use cases are popular for their simplicity, which enables anybody, including business stakeholders, to learn the main user goals.
-Branching, including, extending or even inheriting effectively kill this benefit.
-So always first evaluate whether the advanced use case techniques are always the best choice.
+Branching, including, extending, or even inheriting effectively kills this benefit.
+So always first evaluate whether advanced use case techniques are always the best choice.
 Maybe including an IF in the scenario or separating the flows into two use cases will make the specification easier to read.

 Use Case Name

 Naming use cases properly may seem like an insignificant aspect, yet the quality of the use case analysis relies on it heavily.
 Use cases named "Issued invoice" or "Yearly report" do not clearly state the goals they are expected to deliver, and readers can only guess what is behind them.
-Without verbs, it is impossible to tell the user goals.
-On the other hand, Book a ticket express clearly what is the result of the use case.
+Without verbs, it is impossible to tell what the user goals are.
+On the other hand, Book a ticket expresses clearly what the result of the use case is.

 The common pattern is to name use cases as an active goal phrase: <verb> <direct object>.
 This gives us use cases such as Book ticket, Issue invoice, or Open account.
 It clearly states what the user expects from the system, and it has a unified form across projects.